MKGitHub/UIPheonix/README.md

 ------
 * Version 2 adds support for table view as well as many refactorings to make UIPheonix even easier to use.
 * Please run & read the simple code in the demo apps.
-* Version 2.2.0 adds support for Swift 4.0.0 and Xcode 9.
+* Version 2.2.0 adds support for Swift 4 and Xcode 9.
+* Version 2.2.1 adds support for Swift 4 and Xcode 9.

 Requirements
 ------
-* Swift Version 4.0.0
+* Swift Version 4
 * Xcode 9
 * macOS 10.12 and later
 * iOS 10.0 and later